 The team incorporated the findings, policies, programs and conceptual plans into a Vision Zero Plan.

 Vision Zero is a strategy to eliminate all traffic fatalities and severe injuries, while increasing safe, healthy and equitable mobility for all.
 Cities across the country have committed to Vision Zero, building programs in their communities that address current safety concerns and prevent future loss of life.

-The City has assembled a diverse team to help deliver a successful Vision Zero Plan, including Sunnyvale City Councilmembers, Sunnyvale Board and Commission members, City staff from multiple departments (e.g., Public Works, Public Safety), professional transportation engineers and planners, and community members.
+The City assembled a diverse team to deliver a successful Vision Zero Plan, including Sunnyvale City Councilmembers, Sunnyvale Board and Commission members, City staff from multiple departments (e.g., Public Works, Public Safety), professional transportation engineers and planners, and community members.

-The Vision Zero Plan will build on the City’s past and ongoing efforts to improve safety and multimodal access throughout the community.
+The Vision Zero Plan builds on the City’s past and ongoing efforts to improve safety and multimodal access throughout the community.
 The City already has laid a strong safety foundation with its Safe Routes to School, Pedestrian, and Bicycle plans, and has successfully maintained a safe environment, with fewer collisions than many urban cities of similar size.
 The City is continually finding opportunities to make its streets safer, and, with its commitment to Vision Zero, will continue its work to further reduce fatal and severe injury collisions throughout the City’s transportation network.